jasonflorentino/hamiltoss/README.md

 Once running, you can edit files, save them, and it'll update in the browser.
 Make new commits on a feature branch.
 Branches on this remote will be built on netlify.

-You can run `npm run build` locally to check if the build and deloy will succeed.
+You can run `npm run build` locally to check if the build and deploy will succeed.
 You can then preview the production build with `npm run preview`.
 Or just push and see.

 ## Deployment